jneurauter/jneurauter/README.md

 - ⚡ Fun fact: ...
 -->

-I'm an undergraduate student pursuing a Computer Science degree with a focus in Cybersecurity and Artifical Intelligence.
-I have experience in both front end and back end development using an assortment of languages.
-Specifically, I have significant experience with java, python, C++, and HTML.
-With regard to Cybersecurity, I have 7 certifications in the realm of the management and security of network and computer systems.
-Current work consists of development of vehicle testing simulation software.
-I am interested in Machine Learning, Network Security, and Automotive projects and research.
+I am an undergraduate Computer Science student specializing in Cybersecurity and Artificial Intelligence.
+My expertise spans front-end and back-end development as well as general software engineering, with substantial experience in Java, Python, C++, and JavaScript.
+I hold seven certifications in the management and security of network and computer systems.
+Currently, I am engaged in developing vehicle testing simulation software.
+My primary interests include Machine Learning, Network Security, and Automotive-focused projects and research.

 <!-- <ul>
     <li>internship experience with C++ and microcontrollers</li>